HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Europe >

 The Updated Czech Energy Concept released by the Czech Ministry of Industry and Trade (MPO) on Oct.
 13, 2009, calls for the resumption of uranium mining in the Czech republic "to enhance energy security, self-sufficiency and keep the energy import dependency at an acceptable level".

-> View MPO release / download Energy Concept external link (in Czech)
+> View MPO release / download Energy Concept (in Czech)

 The current policy, on the contrary, foresees the shutdown of the last uranium mine at Rožná within three years.